-The City shall provide newly hired officers and CSO with a footwear reimbursement in the amount of two-hundred dollars (\$200).
+The City shall provide newly hired officers and CSO with a footwear reimbursement in the amount of three-hundred (\$300).
 Receipts are required.
-Furthermore, the City shall provide a reimbursement of up to two-hundred dollars (\$200) every two (2) years for the receipted purchase/repair/replacement of footwear in order to maintain appropriate function at the Chief of Police's discretion.
+Furthermore, the City shall provide a reimbursement of up to three-hundred (\$300) every two (2) years for the receipted purchase/repair/replacement of footwear in order to maintain appropriate function at the Chief of Police's discretion.
 Proper maintenance of the appearance of footwear is the responsibility of the officer and CSO.
+For officers assigned to K-9, the reimbursement value will be \$300 every year.